 Standards for Slump test:

-- US – standard: In the United States, this test is known as “ Standard Test Method for Slump of Hydraulic – Cement Concrete” and flow the code ASTM C143 OR (AASTO T119).
+- US – standard: In the United States, this test is known as “ Standard Test Method for Slump of Hydraulic – Cement Concrete” and follows the code ASTM C143 OR (AASTO T119).

 You’ll also Like: